Security in the Cloud

 A role is a set of permissions that is applied to a project, workbook, view, or data source to manage user interaction.
 A wide range of specific permissions is available for each asset: view, create, edit, modify, delete, and more.

 All communication between users and Tableau Online is encrypted using SSL for secure transmission of data.
+Tableau Online supports TLS 1.2 and higher.
+For more information about TLS support, see the Tableau Community post.
 A variety of encryption techniques ensure security from browser to server tier to repository and back.
 In addition, Tableau has many built-in security mechanisms to help prevent spoofing, hijacking, and SQL injection attacks, and it actively tests and responds to new threats with monthly updates.

 The Tableau Online environment is hosted in a multi-tenant configuration providing separation of users, data, and metadata across customers.